okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/nodejs/integrationsteps.md

 </div>

-When the user enters a phone verification method, either SMS or voice verification, and clicks **Next**, a call to `idx.authenticate` is made that passes in the following values:
+When the user enters a phone verification method (either SMS or voice verification) and clicks **Next**, a call to `idx.authenticate` is made that passes in the following values:

 * Authenticator (type): `{ authenticator: 'phone' }`
 * Verification method: `{ name: 'SMS' }`